Google Pixel Buds in stock: Where you can still buy - 9to5Google

 Google’s Pixel Buds were announced all the way back in October of 2019, but they just hit the market earlier this month.
 Quickly, the wireless earbuds disappeared from virtual store shelves at many retailers, but if you time it right you can still get your hands on a pair.
-Here’s where Google Pixel Buds are still in stock.
+Here’s where Google Pixel Buds are still in stock as of May 24th.

 Where Google Pixel Buds are still in stock